Suicide Blonde

 "Suicide Blonde" is the lead single from Australian rock band INXS's seventh studio album, X (1990).
 It was released on 22 August 1990 in the United States and on 3 September 1990 in Australia.
 The song reached number two in Australia, number nine in the United States, and number 11 in the United Kingdom.
-In Canada and New Zealand, the single peaked at number one for two and three weeks, respectively.
+In Canada and New Zealand, the single peaked at number one.
 At the APRA Music Awards of 1991, "Suicide Blonde" won the award Most Performed Australian Work Overseas.

 "Suicide Blonde" would be the final song performed live in front of an audience by Hutchence with INXS, on 27 September 1997 in Pittsburgh, Pennsylvania, before his death on 22 November 1997.

 Writing and recording

 "Suicide Blonde" was written by INXS members Michael Hutchence and Andrew Farriss, after the band had gotten back together after a year-long sabbatical in 1989.
 The song's title originates from the night Hutchence and then-girlfriend Kylie Minogue attended the debut of the 1989 romantic drama film The Delinquents, which stars Minogue.
 For the premiere, she wore a blonde wig whose colour she called "suicide blonde".

 The recording of "Suicide Blonde" showed some new and older influences on INXS.
 Jon Farriss's drums show the influence of dance music especially the acid house sounds popular in the UK.
 Similarly, the blues harp intro on the track, performed by Charlie Musselwhite, was sampled rather than recorded live.